Laharirig/FrontEnd-Projects/README.md

 # FrontEnd-Projects
-# using HTML, CSS, JSclear in
+# using HTML, CSS, JS